Architecture in Triple Person

 The Detlef Mertins Lecture on the Histories of Modernity delivered by Diana Martinez, Assistant Professor and Director of Architectural Studies at Tufts University.

 Response by S.E.
-Eisterer, Assistant Professor of History and Theory of Architecture, Co-founder of the Queer Space Working Group, and Board Member of the Insurgent Domesticities Group at Princeton University.
+Eisterer, Assistant Professor of History and Theory of Architecture at Princeton University, and co-founder of the Queer Space Working Group.

 The Detlef Mertins Lecture on the Histories of Modernity is an annual lecture in honor of the life and work of Detlef Mertins (1954-2011), endowed by Elise Jaffe + Jeffrey Brown.
 Previous speakers include Lucia Allais, Craig Buckley, Zeynep Cęlik Alexander, Ayala Levin, Anthony Acciavatti, Sophie Hochhäusl, and Ana María León.